saisrikiran/vagrant-ansible-example/README.md

 Use the attached Vagrantfile here.
 The Vagrantfile contains the Ansible playbook which will install Devstack and also a Http-server within Devstack VM.

+Python installation within the VM is checked before the http-server Apache2 is installed.

 Running the Ansible playbook will do the needful using the following command:

 $ vagrant up